15 Different Types of German Bread

 10. Berliner

-Most people think of the Berliner as a donut-shaped pastry filled with jelly or cream.
+Most people consider the Berliner a donut-shaped pastry filled with jelly or cream.
 But this type of German bread comes in various shapes and sizes and can be filled with delicious fillings.

 Whether you’re looking for a traditional treat or something a little more unique, there’s sure to be a German bread that’s perfect for you.
-So Berliner loaves of bread are some of the different types of German bread.
+Berliner loaves are some of the different types of German bread.

 11. Sonnenblumenkernbrot